AAP Wraparound Services

 APs are responsible for:

-• Choosing a California wrap provider (if it aligns with the CA Wraparound Standards) who will provide services in the adoptive home and California county of residence.
-Wrap services paid by AAP funding are not available for AAP-eligible children residing outside of California.
+• Choosing a California wrap provider (if it aligns with the CA Wraparound Standards) who will provide services in the adoptive home and the California county of residence.
+Wrap services funded by AAP are not available to AAP-eligible children residing outside California.

 • Requesting an increase to the AAP rate to cover Wraparound Services from the Post Adoptions SW.
-The total monthly negotiated AAP rate to cover the wrap costs includes the eligible AAP rate, any specialized care increment (SCI), or Dual Agency rate plus supplemental rate.
-The eligible AAP rate, plus eligible SCI or the Dual Agency rate, plus eligible supplemental rate, is subtracted from the child’s total monthly negotiated AAP rate and paid to the adoptive parents.
+The total monthly negotiated AAP rate to cover the wrap costs includes the eligible AAP rate, any specialized care increment (SCI), or Dual Agency rate, plus a supplemental rate.
+The eligible AAP rate, plus the eligible SCI or the Dual Agency rate, plus the eligible supplemental rate, is subtracted from the child’s total monthly negotiated AAP rate and paid to the adoptive parents.
 The remaining amount is paid to the Wraparound service provider.
-EWs will issue two payments: one to the AP and the other to the provider.
+SSBSs will issue two payments: one to the AP and the other to the provider.

 • Establishing an agreement and payment amount with the service provider.
 Counties are no longer responsible for entering into contracts or agreements with wrap providers.
 However, the county must approve the provider.
 The AP must also provide (to the Post-Adoptions Social Worker) all documentation from the chosen service provider and a contact for that provider.

 • Notifying the SW if they change the provider or end services earlier than expected.
-When AAP covers service costs beyond the end date, the AAP payment may be subject to the overpayment collection process.
+When AAP covers service costs beyond the end date, the AAP payment may be subject to overpayment collection.

-Reminder: Since the AP is a private pay consumer, wrap providers must address any questions regarding payment to the AP and not the Eligibility Worker.
-EWs should refer the provider to the AP to answer any questions.
+Reminder: Since the AP is a private-pay consumer, wrap providers must address any questions regarding payment to the AP, not the SSBS.
+SSBSs should refer the provider to the AP to answer any questions.

 Approval or Denial of the Wraparound Request